 The Customer’s and Prospective Customer’s Responsibilities with Respect to its Personal Data

-MRI’s customers and prospective customers may choose to include Personal Data among the Customer Data stored at MRI’s data centers in the United States or shared with MRI in connection with its provision of Services in either the US or the EU.
+MRI’s customers and prospective customers may choose to include Personal Data among the Customer Data stored at MRI’s data centers in the United States or shared with MRI in connection with its provision of Services in either the US, the EU, or Switzerland.
 “Personal Data,” for purposes of this Policy, means any individually identifiable information about a natural person or any information from which an individual reasonably could be identified.

 MRI’s Compliance with the Privacy Shield Principles

-Without the customer’s or prospective customer’s prior authorization, transfers will consist exclusively of remote access to Personal Data physically in the EU, and/or transfer of Personal and/or Client Data by MRI employees located in the U.S. (either (i) at MRI’s data centers in the US, in the case of an MRI SaaS solution customer or prospective customer; or (ii) at the customer’s or prospective customer’s own data center in the case of Services provided by MRI).
-MRI will not physically transfer any Personal Data stored in the EU, to the US without the customer’s or prospective customer’s prior consent.
+Without the customer’s or prospective customer’s prior authorization, transfers will consist exclusively of remote access to Personal Data physically in the EU or Switzerland, and/or transfer of Personal and/or Client Data by MRI employees located in the U.S. (either (i) at MRI’s data centers in the US, in the case of an MRI SaaS solution customer or prospective customer; or (ii) at the customer’s or prospective customer’s own data center in the case of Services provided by MRI).
+MRI will not physically transfer any Personal Data stored in the EU or Switzerland, to the US without the customer’s or prospective customer’s prior consent.